wbamberg/idl-reference/docs/nsITransactionListener.md

 Called after a transaction manager tries to merge
 a transaction, that was just executed, with the
 transaction at the top of the undo stack.
-@param aManager the transaction manager ending a batch.
-@param aTopTransaction the transaction at the top of the undo stack.
-@param aTransactionToMerge the transaction to merge.
-@param aDidMerge true if transaction was merged, else false.
-@param aMergeResult the nsresult returned after the merge attempt.
-@param aInterrupt listeners should set this to PR_TRUE if they
-want to interrupt normal control flow, without throwing an error.

 #### Parameters ####